Quinton de Kock: T20I cricket

 In March 2014, South Africa played a 3-match Twenty20 series against Australia.
 De Kock was named the 'Player of the Series' in the tournament although South Africa lost the series by 0–2.
 In 2019–2020 season de Kock was brilliant in this format scoring 4 half centuries.
-In September 2021, De Kock was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
+In September 2021, de Kock was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.

 In October 2021, during the Men's T20 World Cup, de Kock made himself unavailable for South Africa's match against West Indies after refusing to take the knee.
 Following the match, he apologised saying he would take the knee and wanted to play for his country again.
 De Kock explained that he had originally decided not to take the knee because of the way in which Cricket South Africa had handled the issue by mandating that all players take the knee shortly before the match against the West Indies.
-However, he returned to the side for South Africa's next match, against Sri Lanka, and took the knee before the start of play.
+However, he returned to the team for South Africa's next match, against Sri Lanka, and took the knee before the start of play.

 On 26 March 2023, in the second T20I against the West Indies, he scored his maiden century in T20I cricket.
 He completed his half-century in just 15 balls, recording the fastest fifty by a South African cricketer.

 2024 ICC Men's T20 World Cup

 In May 2024, he was named in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.
 After a slow start to the tournament, his blistering knock of 74 from just 40 deliveries against the United States in the Super 8 stage propelled South Africa to 194/4 in 20 overs.
 The Proteas won that match by 18 runs, restricting the co-hosts to 176/6.

-He scored his second consecutive 50 in the Super 8, smashing 65(38) against England, taking his side to 163/6.
+He scored his second consecutive 50 in the Super 8, smashing 65(38) against England, taking his team to 163/6.
 South Africa held their nerve, winning by 7 runs.
 South Africa reached their first ever World Cup Final, beating Afghanistan in the semi final.

 De Kock scored 39(31) in the final as the Proteas fell 7 runs short against India, scoring 169/8 in response to India's 176/7.

 After the tournament, de Kock went on a hiatus from international cricket.

 Return to National Team

 On September 22, 2025, de Kock was named in the Proteas T20I squad to tour Pakistan in October and November, as well as the T20I squad for a one-off T20I against Namibia.
 This would be his first international appearance for the Proteas since the 2024 ICC Men's T20 World Cup Final in June 2024.

 He failed to capitalise in the T20I series, scoring 30 runs across 3 matches.

+In November 2025, he was named in the Proteas T20I squad to face India in December.

+In the second T20I at New Chandigarh, he scored a match winning 90(46), smashing 7 sixes, and was subsequently named Player of the Match.